Is Your child Sick?

 What is mpox?

-The virus causes a rash that can look like chickenpox (varicella); herpes simplex virus; allergic skin rashes; hand, foot, and mouth disease caused by enteroviruses; or molluscum.
+The rash from mpox can look like one caused by other viral illnesses, such as chickenpox (varicella); herpes simplex virus; allergic skin rashes; hand, foot and mouth disease caused by enteroviruses; or molluscum.

 How does a person get mpox?